-[See Graduation (Secondary Grade Levels Only) for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]
+[See Graduation on page 64 for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]

 Summer School (All Grade Levels)

 Junior High Summer School is offered to students who fail to meet STAAR requirements and will be re-testing during the summer.
 Transportation is not provided by the district.